 A fact Camus notes ruefully, that aided the Vichy regime when their chance came.

 This is also true of torture.
 If its purpose is saving lives then surely a component of saving lives would be deterrence.
-Publically demonstrating the seriousness of the situation and the dedication of law enforcement as well as demonstrating the state’s faith it is methods, surely torture should be shown on telvision.
+Publicly demonstrating the seriousness of the situation and the dedication of law enforcement as well as demonstrating the state’s faith it is methods, surely torture should be shown on television.

 In a joint work with Arthur Koestler, Camus notes that while pickpocketing was previously a crime in England, punishable by death, an examination of the records reveals that hundreds of pickpockets who were hanged, had previously been present at the hanging of other pickpockets.
 To which Koestler adds that during the public spectacles of the executions, pickpockets would work the crowds who had gathered to watch the state sanctioned lynching.

-Torture is utterly irredemily repugnant to any sound moral sensibility and can only be justified by ghouls fools and tyrants.
+Torture is utterly, irredeemably repugnant to any sound moral sensibility, and can only be justified by ghouls, fools and tyrants.